engula/engula/docs/rfcs/2022-01-04-shared-storage.md

 ### Write path

 To write an object, a client contacts the master to get a list of locations to store the object.
-The client must ensure that the object has been persisted in the base storage before claiming a successful write.
+The client must ensure that the object persisted in the base storage before claiming a successful write.
 The client can further ensure that the object has been cached to avoid reading from the base storage later.

 ### Implementation